farouk26/farouk26/README.md

 ###

-<p align="center" style="font-size= 20px;">Hello World! , I'm an aspiring front-end developer with a strong passion for creating visually appealing and user-friendly web applications.
-I'm dedicated to the world of web development and am constantly seeking opportunities to learn and grow in this exciting field.<br><br>Welcome to my GitHub playground where I share my coding journey and web projects.</p>
+<p align="center" style="font-size= 20px;">Front-End Web Developer with a passion for crafting user-friendly and visually appealing websites.
+Proficient in JavaScript, React.js, Next.js & Firebase, with a keen eye for detail and a dedication to delivering a seamless user experience.
+I thrive in collaborative environments and have a strong ability to transform design concepts into responsive and interactive web applications.
+Constantly staying updated with the latest web development trends and technologies to ensure cutting-edge solutions.</p>

 ###